Spyryto/json_to_dart/README.md

 ## Caveats

-- When an empty array is given, it will create a List<Null>.
-Such weird behaviour should warn the user that there is no data to extract.
+🗹	 `Null` typedefs default to `String` now.
+A comment is added to warn the user: ```/* null supplied */```.
+This makes the generated code at least usable.

-- Equal structures are not detected yet (Equal classes are going to be created over and over).
+🗹 Equal structures are detected.
+Equal classes are prefixed with name of parent class.

+🗹 Maps can be used to rename classes on a general basis.

+🗹 Hints can be used to rename classes matching a specified path selector.

-- Properties named with funky names (like "!breaks", "|breaks", etc) or keyword (like "this", "break", "class", etc) will produce syntax errors.
+☐ Properties named with funky names (like "!breaks", "|breaks", etc) or keyword (like "this", "break", "class", etc) are not handled.
+They will produce syntax errors.

-- Array of arrays are not supported:
+☐ Array of arrays are not supported:

 ```json
 [[{ "isThisSupported": false }]]